Last updated: 22 Mar 2018

-The Australian Public Service Commission has regular engagement with foreign governments on matters of public sector management, integrity, leadership, and learning and development.
+The Australian Public Service Commission has regular engagement with foreign governments on matters of public sector management and reform, integrity, leadership, and learning and development.

-The Commission engages in bilateral forums sharing knowledge of public sector governance with counterparts from Singapore, Canada, New Zealand and China.
-High level engagement also occurs with Public Service Commissioners from across the Pacific.
+The Commission engages in knowledge sharing of public sector governance with counterparts from Singapore, Canada, New Zealand and China.
+High level engagement also occurs with Public Service Commissioners across the Pacific.

 The Commission also works with the Department of Foreign Affairs and Trade (DFAT) to develop public sector capacity in the Asia-Pacific region through the Australian Aid Program.
-The Commission presently works with the Papua New Guinean and Indonesian Governments and has a proud history of partnership with a number of countries, including: Samoa, Fiji, Republic of the Marshall Islands, Republic of Kiribati, Niue, Solomon Islands and Ghana.
+The Commission works with the Papua New Guinean and Indonesian Governments and has a proud history of partnership with Samoa, Fiji, Republic of the Marshall Islands, Republic of Kiribati, Niue, Solomon Islands and Ghana.

-The programs build on long term and enduring collaboration the Commission has with partner organisations.
-The support provided has a strong focus on capacity building at both the organisational and at the individual skills development level.
+The programs build on long term collaboration between the Commission and partner organisations with strong focus on capacity building at both the organisational and individual skills development level.
 Key modalities include executive exchanges, strategic dialogues, short term missions and technical advice.

-The Commission welcomes visitors from foreign governments to exchange knowledge and information in public sector initiatives, practices and issues of mutual interest.
+The Commission welcomes foreign government visitors to exchange knowledge and information in public sector initiatives, practices and issues and topics of mutual interest.

 In the Grand Design of Bureaucratic Reform 2010-2025, the Government of Indonesia outlines a strong plan for bureaucratic reforms to create an Indonesia Civil Service that works effectively, efficiently and transparently.
 As part of the Department of Foreign Affairs and Trade broader engagement with Indonesia, the Commission has worked with Indonesia Civil Service agencies to achieve sustainable bureaucratic reform since 2006.
 Currently, the Commission works with the Indonesian Civil Service Commission, the Ministry for Administrative and Bureaucratic Reform, the State Administration Institute and the Personnel Agency to build capacity in public sector leadership and strategic human resources management.